-The Company retains two third-party custodians (the "Custodians") to safeguard its cryptocurrency assets; Coinbase Custody Trust Company, LLC ("Coinbase") to hold the Company's Bitcoin and Ethereum cryptocurrency assets and Paradiso Ventures Inc. o/a Balance ("Balance") to hold its Monero (XMR) cryptocurrency assets.
+The Company retains two third-party custodians (the "Custodians") to safeguard its Bitcoin cryptocurrency assets; Coinbase Custody Trust Company, LLC ("Coinbase") and Gemini Trust Company, LLC., with Coinbase holding almost 100% of the Company's Bitcoin at September 30, 2023.
 The Custodians are only responsible for holding and safeguarding the Company's cryptocurrency assets and have not appointed a sub-custodian to hold certain cryptocurrency assets.